View Print Version

 Acknowledgements

-Thank you to funding support from the Washington State Department of Agriculture Specialty Crop Block Grant program, the Washington State Tree Fruit Research Commission and the Fresh and Processed Pear Committee.
+Thank you to funding support from the Washington State Department of Agriculture Specialty Crop Block Grant program, the USDA Crop Protection Grant program, the Washington State Tree Fruit Research Commission and the Fresh and Processed Pear Committee.

 Contacts